Write a function called mergeArrays that combines two arrays into one.

 In JS2 you learned about:

-tag, which we use to group elements on HTML pagesinnerHTML
+div tag, which we use to group elements on HTML pagesinnerHTML and innerTextIn the last lesson you learned about setting an element's onclick attribute to

 assign a function to run when the user clicks on the element.
 A downside to this